 For most people travel seems impossible and simply just out of reach.
-Either because of the price of travel, responsibilities at home or the time just doesn’t seem right.
+Either because of the price of travel, responsibilities at home, some people may worry about feeling like older travellers or the time just doesn’t seem right.

 They embarked on their first Expat Explore tour in 2018.
 Originally, Chris and Janet were planning on taking a trip themselves.
 “The key for us was the key sights we wanted to see.
 We wanted to see the Giant’s Causeway and Loch Ness.
-We had originally planned on a self drive of UK, Ireland and Scotland but there were issues with car hire in Ireland in particular.
-Expat Explore showed us all the sights and the price was equivalent to what it would have cost if we did a self drive.
+We had originally planned on a self-drive of the UK, Ireland and Scotland but there were issues with car hire in Ireland in particular.
+Expat Explore showed us all the sights and the price was equivalent to what it would have cost if we did a self-drive.
 You also get the commentary and everything handled without issues.”

-It’s never too late to start travelling, for Chris and Janet the perks of traveling have just shifted.
-“Travelling gives alone time for my wife and I where we can enjoy things together away from day-to-day life at home.”
-Travelling has also meant that they get to experience more, “we get to see things you read about and watch on TV”.
+It’s never too late to start travelling, for Chris and Janet the perks of travelling have just shifted.
+“Travelling gives alone time for my wife and me where we can enjoy things together away from day-to-day life at home.”
+Travelling has also meant that they get to experience more, “we get to see things you read about and watch on TV.”

 “On tours like these, you seem to become like a little family after a week and look out for each other.
 You just see so much history, experience things you never thought would be possible a few years ago.
 And you meet a lot of people doing exactly the same thing for different reasons.
 It’s great to share your experience with others.”